cabal-club/cable/readme.md

 `timestamp`  | `varint`           | seconds since unix epoch `hash`       | `u8[32]`           | blake2b hash of post to be deleted

-Clients may choose to interpret this message based on their moderation perspective.

 ## post/info (`post_type=2`)

 Set public information about yourself.